lambda-science/modern-python-boilerplate/README.md

 # Modern Python Boilerplate
 This is my modern python boilerplate.
 The goal is to provide a good starting point to develop new python project with most up-to-date tooling, structure and good practices.
+Creator and Maintainer: [**Corentin Meyer**, PhD in Biomedical AI](https://cmeyer.fr) <contact@cmeyer.fr>

 # Features
 A global `Makefile` to run all the commands.
 You can run `make help` to see all the available commands.